Few people have reached the South Pole on a ski-pulka expedition.

 Accommodations

-In a hotel in Punta Arenas (free accommodation, not included in the price) and in a camp at Union Glacier and in a tent during the expedition.
+In a hotel in Punta Arenas (accommodation at leisure, not included in the price), in a camp at Union Glacier and in tents during the expedition.

 Meals

 Meals are not included in Punta Arenas.
-Meals are included at camp at Union Glacier.
+Meals are included in the camp at Union Glacier.
 During the expedition, meals will have been prepared in advance in freeze-dried form.
 They give us all the calories necessary for the expedition while emphasizing balance, weight and simplicity of preparation.

 Transfers / Transport